 As a first step in the use of DRGs however, it is useful to look at the mix of cases purely descriptively.
-Using the 1979 HIPE material as a base line, it has been possible to examine the case mix of some districts, the most detailed comparison having been carried out across inner London teaching districts.
+Using the 1979 HIPE material as a base line, it has been possible to examine the case mix of some districts, the most detailed comparison having been carried out with one of the inner London teaching districts.

-In this particular study for an inner London teaching district, hospital activity analysis data for four years (1979-82) were aggregated in order to provide sufficient cases for analysis.
+In this study for an inner London teaching district, hospital activity analysis data for four years (1979-82) was aggregated in order to provide sufficient cases for analysis.